Choose the right kit for you!

 Experiment with your stitching

 If you always stick to working on aida, then try evenweave for a change; if you normally work on evenweave, then try stitching a design on linen.
+Find out more about the different fabric you can use in our cross stitch fabric article.

 Always buy enough material so that you’ve got a decent margin around your stitched piece for framing.